react-navigation/react-navigation.github.io/docs/handling-iphonex.md

 ![App in landscape mode with text hidden](/docs/assets/iphoneX/04-iphonex-landscape-hidden.png)

 To fix this you can, once again, wrap your content in a `SafeAreaView`.
-This will not conflict with the navigation bar or tab bar's default behavior in portrait mode.
+This will not conflict with the navigation bar nor the tab bar's default behavior in portrait mode.

 ![App in landscape mode with text visible](/docs/assets/iphoneX/05-iphonex-landscape-fixed.png)